ETS-Android3/react-native-stripe-terminal-v2/README.md

 Forked from [theopolisme](https://github.com/theopolisme/react-native-stripe-terminal)

 ## Added methods
-The only difference from the original library is the addition of the readReusableCard method to capture payment methods for later use.
+The only difference from the original library is the addition of the setupIntent methods to capture payment methods for later use.
-Stripe is releasing a Stripe Terminal React Native SDK soon.
+Stripe is releasing a [Stripe Terminal React Native SDK](https://stripe.dev/stripe-terminal-react-native/api-reference/) soon.
 Please use that once it is available.

 ## Getting started